replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [Containerd add-on](https://kurl.sh/docs/add-ons/containerd) version 1.6.20.

 ### Improvements {#improvements-v2023-04-11-0}
-* Adds a preflight check to ensure sufficient disk space is available for the Containerd, Rook and OpenEBS add-ons.
+* Adds a preflight check to ensure sufficient disk space is available for the Containerd, Rook, and OpenEBS add-ons.
 * Adds a preflight check to ensure Kubernetes API Server is healthy prior to Kubernetes upgrades.
 * Adds a preflight check to ensure Kubernetes API Server load balancer health prior to Kubernetes upgrades.
 * Adds a preflight check to ensure Kubernetes API and ETCD certificates are present and valid prior to Kubernetes upgrades.